scarpent/chesser/readme.md

 - a way to have "shared reference" moves? (share shapes, alts, etc)
 - version number for variations? (version 1 is overwritable)
 - link to source variation from quiz info?
 Just one link to the original source var.

-- a way to send move string to lichess?

 ## longer term: